ninegua/stripe-demo/README.md

 ## Deploy on IC mainnet

-Besides passing flag `--ic` to `dfx` commands, you'll need to change the redirection to point to the frontend canister URL on IC (c.f. the output of the command below).
+Besides passing flag `--ic` to `dfx` commands, you'll need to change the payment link redirection to point to the frontend canister URL on IC (c.f. the output of the command below).
 ```
 echo "https://$(dfx canister id stripe_frontend --ic).icp0.io/?check_out_session_id={CHECKOUT_SESSION_ID}"
 ```